• Privacy Policy

 Step 4: Clean your clothes

-Machine wash your clothes with a high-quality laundry detergent and cold water.
+Wash your clothes in the washing machine with a high-quality laundry detergent and cold water.

 How to Remove Curry Stains With Lemon Juice